Dayana Mendoza: Miss Universe 2008

 She was crowned Miss Universe 2008 at the pageant at the Crown Convention Center, Nha Trang, Vietnam, on 13 July 2008.
-Mendoza became the first winner of the pageant from Venezuela since Miss Universe 1996's winner Alicia Machado.
+Mendoza became the first pageant winner from Venezuela since Miss Universe 1996's winner Alicia Machado.

 Miss Universe 2007 Riyo Mori crowned her with a tiara worth US$120,000.
 Her prize package includes cash, a year contract promoting Miss Universe, world travel, a rent-free prestigious New York City apartment, a luxury apartment, and a gift bag stuffed with designer shoes, dresses and beauty products, a US$100,000 stipend for a two-year course at the New York Film Academy and free access to famous fashion houses and beauty parlors.
 Mendoza will spend her year-long reign traveling the world to lecture on humanitarian issues and to promote education regarding HIV/AIDS.

 As of June 2009, Mendoza as Miss Universe has traveled to Indonesia, Singapore, Spain, France, Nicaragua, Ukraine, Czech Republic, Bahamas, Russia, El Salvador, the United Arab Emirates, Brazil, the Dominican Republic, Puerto Rico, Bolivia, Argentina, Romania, and Vietnam, in addition to numerous trips around the United States and her homecoming in Venezuela.

-On August 23, 2009, Mendoza crowned her successor Stefanía Fernández (also from Venezuela) at the Imperial Ballroom in Nassau, The Bahamas.
+On 23 August 2009, she crowned her successor, fellow Venezuelan Stefanía Fernández, at the Imperial Ballroom in Nassau, The Bahamas.